David-OConnor/plascad/README.md

 #### Notes:
 - Double-click to select a feature.
 - Ctrl+F to search for a sequence.
+- Middle-click on a tab to close it.

 - Ctrl+C and Ctrl+V to copy and paste sequences.
 (Can copy selected nucleotides, features, and primers)
 - Ctrl + A to select all nucleotides.